 You’re seeking a new school for your child and are ready to make the move.
-Or maybe you’re just getting started because your child is ready for kindergarten and it’s time to enroll in school.
+Or maybe your child is ready for kindergarten and it’s time to enroll in school.
 Perhaps you’re just in the early stages of making your school search.
 No matter your current situation, eventually you will need to know how to enroll your child in school.

 If you’ve selected a charter public school — either for its unique method of teaching or its specialized approach — that’s great.
-With regard to enrollment in a charter public school, the good news is that the process is not too different from enrolling your child in your local public school district.
+Here’s the good news: the process of enrolling your child in a charter school is not too different from enrolling your child in your local public school district.

 A lot to know about charter schools